-The global pandemic caused many small businesses to scramble when almost overnight the entire world was forced into lockdown and a reliable, secure work-from-home setup for all employees suddenly became mandatory.
-Some businesses were more prepared than others, but no matter how good the remote access solution, no one expected the need to last over a year.
+The global pandemic caused many small businesses to scramble when almost overnight the entire world was forced into lockdown and a reliable, secure, work-from-home setup suddenly became mandatory.
+Some businesses were more prepared than others, but no matter how good the remote access solution, no one expected the need to last so long, nor did anyone expect it to become the "norm" in 2022.
 Suddenly, small business owners needed a solution to allow their workforce to:

 Work From Anywhere